In Belgium, language is more than just what you say – it’s a clash of identity, culture, politics, and much more.

 Where Belgian languages are spoken worldwide

 Learning any of Belgium’s three languages will open several linguistic doors for you throughout the world.
-Indeed, you’ll be able to converse with some 23 million native Dutch speakers globally; 76 million native French speakers, and between 76.5 million and 130 million native German speakers (estimates vary).
+Indeed, you’ll be able to converse with some 23 million native Dutch speakers globally; a whopping 321 million French speakers, and between 76.5 million and 130 million native German speakers (estimates vary).
 The numbers are almost twice as high if you include the number of people who are fluent in these languages even if it’s not their mother tongue.

 Other than being able to flex your language skills in Belgium, you’ll also be able to chat with the locals in the Netherlands, France, or Germany.
 Furthermore, there are a number of other countries around the globe that speak these languages.
 For example, Suriname and several Caribbean islands including Curacao and St Maarten speak Dutch.
 You can speak French in many parts of West Africa, Oceania, Canada, Luxembourg, and Switzerland as well as in Haiti and French Polynesia to name but a few.
 You’ll be able to practice your German in Austria, Luxembourg, Switzerland, and Liechtenstein, amongst others.